Azure-Samples/rag-data-openai-python-promptflow/README.md

 ### Step 3a: Create a new index

 This step uses vector search with Azure OpenAI embeddings (e.g., ada-002) to encode your documents.
-First, you need to allow your Azure AI search resource to access your AI OpenAI resource in these roles:
+First, you need to allow your Azure AI Search resource to access your Azure OpenAI resource in these roles:

     - Cognitive Services OpenAI Contributor
     - Cognitive Services Contributor
     - (optionally if you need quota view) Cognitive Services Usages Reader

-Follow instruction on https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/role-based-access-control to add role assignment in your AI OpenAI resource.
+Follow instructions on https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/role-based-access-control to add role assignment in your Azure OpenAI resource.

-The following is a script to streamline index creation.
+Next, run the following script designed to streamline index creation.
 It build the search index locally, and publishes it to your AI Studio project in the cloud.

 ``` bash
 python -m indexing.build_index --index-name <desired_index_name> --path-to-data=indexing/data/product-info